Latissek/Latissek/README.md

 - 👋 Hi, I’m @Latissek
 - 👀 I’m interested in making cool stuff
-- 🌱 I’m currently learning how to live
+- 🌱 I’m currently learning how to live and VUT - FIT student
 - 📫 How to reach me: Hit me up on Twitter @latissek